vfarcic/vfarcic.github.io/jx/README.md

-# Talk: Continuous Deployment With Jenkins X, Kubernetes, And Friends
+# Talk: Continuous Delivery With Jenkins X, Kubernetes, And Friends

 ## Abstract